klprice510/RTOS/README.md

 # RTOS
 Real Time Operating System

-This is c code for a reat time operating system using an ATMEGA32 processor on an ATSTK500 development board.
-The tasks assigned in the RTOS code were blinking different LEDs on the development board.
+This is c code for a real time operating system using an ATMEGA32 8 bit microcontroller on an ATSTK500 development board.
+The tasks assigned in the RTOS code blink different LEDs on the development board.
+This particular code demonstrates the scheduling of 3 users tasks plus an idle task and uses preemptive multitasking.
+The code implements a counting semaphore, a timer event handler, and an aging scheduler.

-This code was done for a computer science graduate class at the University of Idaho, CS552 Reat Time Operating Systems.
+This code was done for a computer science graduate class at the University of Idaho, CS 552 Real Time Operating Systems.